His story begins in Judges 6. God saw him not as he was, afraid and cowardly, but as he was going to be, a mighty man of valor.

 The best thing that we can do to grow to be who God wants us to be is to spend time with Him regularly.
 Here’s a plan for you to do that.

-- Read the Bible.
 You don’t have to read the entire Bible in a year.
 If you want to, go for it!
-Because we will be going through the book of Genesis on Sundays, I encouraged our flock to consider reading it in their devotions – not just once, but several times.
-When you are done, start over and read it again.
-If you do that, you will really get to know the book.
-You can do that with a smaller book, like Ephesians or Philippians.
-Why not read one book each month?
-Read it over and over again during the month.
+As a pastor, I encourage our church to consider reading the book from which I am preaching.
+If you choose a smaller book, like Ephesians or Philippians, you could read it over and over again during the month.
 Then, when a new month dawns, pick another book and read it over and over again.
 If you do that, you will know twelve books of the Bible better than you ever would reading it once a year.

 4. Mark your Bible.

 As simple as it sounds, this is an important step.
 Whenever you read a verse that you like or that applies to you in a significant way, underline it, circle the verse number, or somehow mark key words, especially if you sense that God is saying something to you.

 5. Write.
 Just write.